 Work/life balance, positivity, stress management.

 I’m completely unqualified.
-But here’s the good news: I’ve found balance.
+But here’s the good news: I’ve found a healthy work/life balance.
 I’ve found ways to manage stress.
 And I’ve even found ways to remain positive.

 The even better news?
-If a Type A, high-energy me can do it, anyone can.
+If a Type A, high-energy me can strike a work/life balance, anyone can.

 You Can't Sprint Forever